danini-the-panini/istanbul_underscore_issue/README.md

 # istanbul_underscore_issue

-Demonstration that istanbul ignores files with underscores in numbers.
+Example showing that istanbul ignores files with underscores in numbers.

 ## How to run